 Talking about American dishes, you can never ignore the meaty dishes or those meaty recipes.
 They just love meat!
 If you are a carnivore, this category is for you!

 Now, I will introduce you to a famous American-style casserole.
 This pot roast is very popular at family/friends gatherings on the weekend because people will cook a relatively large portion every time.

 One more reason is that the processing period is timely (this dish will taste better when all the components are softened), so it is hard to cook this comfort treat any time they want.

 Sometimes, Americans will intentionally overcook to have more leftovers.
 They will store the left portions for use later during busy weeknight dinners.

 19. Corn Dogs

 These convenient fried food sticks are the popular snack that is usually sold in American fairs.
-Therefore, you should come to those places and experience these rustic tastes once if you have a chance.
+You should come to those places and experience corn dogs’ amazing taste once you have a chance.